r9y9/wavenet_vocoder/README.md

 - Focus on local and global conditioning of WaveNet, which is essential for vocoder.
 - Mixture of logistic distributions loss / sampling
 - Various audio samples and pre-trained models
+- Fast inference by caching intermediate states in convolutions.
+Similar to [arXiv:1611.09482](https://arxiv.org/abs/1611.09482)

 ## Pre-trained models